ente-io/ente/web/docs/dev.md

 The monorepo uses Yarn (classic) workspaces.

-To run a command for a workspace `<ws>`, invoke `yarn workspace <ws> <cmd>` from the root folder instead the the `yarn <cmd>` you’d have done otherwise.
+To run a command for a workspace `<ws>`, invoke `yarn workspace <ws> <cmd>` from the root folder instead the `yarn <cmd>` you’d have done otherwise.
 For example, to start a development server for the `photos` app, we can do

 ```sh